bilal-amjad-dev/python-flask-app/README.md

 To this project, you need to change:
-- Your dockerhub username in docker push command
+- Your dockerhub username in docker tag and docker push command
 - Your dockerhub username in deployment.yaml file